thedevdojo/voyager/docs/getting-started/installation.md

 # Installation

-Voyager is super easy to install.
+Voyager is very easy to install.
 After creating your new Laravel application you can include the Voyager package with the following command:

 ```bash
 composer require tcg/voyager